 - Providing water by hanging a water bowl in a safe elevated place

-- Keeping the lid on your barbecue shut to prevent curious possums getting their feet burned
+- Keeping the lid on your barbecue shut to prevent curious possums from getting their feet burned

 - Driving with caution at night when possums are most active

-- If using rodent or snail baits, placing them where possums can’t access them
+- If using rodent or snail baits, place them where possums can’t access them

 - Checking first if you have possums or rodents in your roof